Bond energy

 =-485kJ

-The negative sign indicates that the system (reacting chemicals) are losing energy to the surroundings, that is to say the process is exothermic.
+The negative sign indicates that the system (reacting chemicals) is losing energy to the surroundings, that is to say the process is exothermic.
 Endothermic reactions will have a positive sign for the enthalpy change (ΔH).

 Example 2- The reaction of hydrogen and fluorine

-Calculate the enthalpy (energy) change for the explosive reaction between hydrogen and fluorine gas.
+Calculate the enthalpy (energy) change for the explosive reaction between hydrogen gas and fluorine gas.
 The equations for the reaction and all bond energies needed are shown below.

 Bond H-H H-F F-F

-Bond energy (KJ/mol) 436 567 155
+Bond energy (kJ/mol) 436 567 155

 Equations for this reaction are shown below: